LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

   --tag mnist_training \
   "python train.py --epochs 10 --batch-size 32"
 ```
+!!! note

-> **NOTE:** depending on the cluster where you run this command, the configuration will change accordingly.
+    Depending on the cluster where you run this command, the configuration will change accordingly.

 The `--tag` option lets you organize your jobs by assigning a label to them.
 Tags are useful for tracking different experiments or runs of the same job, allowing you to easily filter and manage your jobs later on.
 A common use case for tags is to differentiate between different configurations of the same experiment, such as changing parameters or datasets.